yncat/dfg-server/README.md

 2. Run `npm run schema:build`
 3. Run `npm run schema:copy` to copy the generated schema definitions to the frontend repository, assuming that the dfg repository is cloned at ../dfg
 4. Increment the server and frontend protocol versions by one

+## Docker

+You can run `npm run docker:build` to build a docker image.
+For running the server via docker, run `npm run docker:start` after a successful build.